ShubhamMisar-12/RetailCustomerSegmentation/README.md

    - Analyzed the key attributes and features that distinguish each segment from the others.
    - Generated insights and recommendations for business strategies and targeted marketing approaches for each customer segment.

-## Repository Name: "retail-customer-segmentation"

-The suggested repository name for this project is "retail-customer-segmentation."
-It provides a concise and descriptive name that reflects the nature of the project and the main objective of analyzing customer data to segment retail customers.

 ## Project Structure

 The project structure is organized as follows: